healeycodes/hoot-language/README.md

 Run the integration tests with `python test_hoot.py`.
 It should also pass `mypy .` with no issues.

-Run a program with `python hoot.py file.hoot`.
+Run a program with `python hoot.py ./file.hoot`.

 Open the REPL with `python hoot.py`.